SSMG4/RetroWiki/README.md

 | Floppy Disk | :floppy_disk:          | Runs on DOS     |
 | Everything Else |                    | Runs elsewhere  |

-All though right now, my main focuses are Windows, macOS, Linux and Android.
-Some other devices might be in the list but not much.
-You can find the rest of the devices (FreeBSD, iOS, DOS, etc...) soon in another special list.
+All though right now my main focuses are Windows, macOS, Linux and Android, some other devices might be in the list.
+If you're only looking for those, you can find them (FreeBSD, iOS, DOS, etc...) soon in another special list.

 >[!NOTE]
->Some devices/categories can have a lot of emulators, so my solution for this is to add a :crown: to the best emulator(s) of that section based on my opinion)
+>Some devices/categories can have lots of emulators, so to fix that i added some :crown: to the best emulator(s) of that section based on my opinion)

 Now, without any interruptions, enjoy!